Oudwins/zog/README.md

 - Structs do not support pointers at the moment
 - slices do not support pointers or structs
 - maps are not a supported schema type
-- structs and slices don't support catch or default values
+- structs and slices don't support catch, and structs don't suppoort default values
 - You can provide custom error messages, but cannot customize coercion error messages or set global defaults
 - Validations and parsing cannot be run separately
 - It is not recommended to use very deeply nested schemas since that requires a lot of reflection and can have a negative impact on performance